THE CNI MEDICAL ASSISTANT SCHOOL ADVANTAGE:

-In the state of California, medical assistants are not required to be licensed or certified, however, having a certification that is recognized by the Medical Board of California is looked favorably upon by potential employers.
+In the state of California, medical assistants are not required to be licensed or certified; however, having a certification that is recognized by the Medical Board of California is looked favorably upon by potential employers.
 The Medical Board of California recognizes California Certified Medical Assistant (CCMA), Certified Medical Assistant (CMA), and Registered Medical Assistant (RMA) certifications.
-In 10 months, the CNI Medical Assistant Training courses prepare students - with extensive medical assisting course training in clinical procedures, medical office procedures, lab techniques, medical terminology and a clinical externship - to gain the knowledge to take these certification exams.
+In 10 months, CNI's Medical Assistant Training courses prepare students - with extensive medical assisting course training in clinical procedures, medical office procedures, lab techniques, medical terminology and a clinical externship - to gain the knowledge to take these certification exams.

 Medical assistants perform administrative and clinical tasks in physician, chiropractor, podiatrist, and other health practitioner offices.
 Working as a medical assistant is different from a physician assistant, who under the direct supervision of a physician is qualified to examine, diagnose, and treat patients.
 Duties of medical assistants vary from office to office, and also depend on the size and location of the practice and the practitioner's specialty.
 Medical assistants employed in small practices may handle both administrative and clinical duties and report directly to an office manager, physician, chiropractor, or other health practitioner.
 Medical assistants in large practices are more likely to specialize in a particular medical or healthcare area, under the supervision of a department administrator.
 Medical assistants who perform administrative tasks typically update and file patients' medical records, fill out insurance forms, and arrange for hospital admissions and laboratory services.
 They also perform tasks less specific to medical settings, such as handling billing and bookkeeping, handling correspondence, greeting patients, answering telephones, and scheduling appointments.
-Depending on state law, clinical medical assistants' duties may vary.
-Taking medical histories and recording vital signs, explaining treatment procedures to patients, preparing patients for examinations, and assisting physicians during examinations are some common tasks.
-Clinical medical assistants may also collect and prepare laboratory specimens and sometimes perform basic laboratory tests on the premises, dispose of contaminated supplies, and sterilize medical instruments.

 Work with people